Welcome to Breck's!

 Peony plants relish slightly acidic soils (pH 6.5 to 7.0) with good drainage.
 They tend to do well in both full and partial sun, becoming ideal candidates for borders, walkways, hedges and some of those unsightly, desperately in need for a facelift spots of the garden.
 Peonies are great centerpieces and excellent as cut flowers.
 Some peonies have a wonderful fragrance!

 Fall is the ideal time of the year for planting peonies.
 Addition of organic matter to the soil is always useful and advisable.
 Peonies should be spaced 3-4 feet apart in the garden.
-Set peony roots into the soil at a depth of 2-3 inches, making sure the eyes are facing the skies.
+Set peony roots into the soil at a depth of 1 inch, making sure the eyes are facing the skies.
 Gardeners in the South looking to plant early-blooming peonies should wait until fall end, set the roots at a depth of 1 inch under the soil and remember to provide them some cover against the sun.
 Pack the soil firmly around the roots and water well.
 Check on the plants regularly as they’re developing and irrigate whenever the soil appears to be drying up.

 Peonies rarely require division and don't like root disturbance.
 You can enjoy your peony plants in the same spot for decades, but you can move or divide them if necessary.
 Digging up peonies is best done after the foliage begins to die back in fall or in early spring.
 Lever the peony plant out of the ground with a fork or spade.
 Shake the plants gently to remove the soil from the roots.
 Locate the buds (eyes) on the roots and cut apart the clump with a sharp knife or sharp spade with each section containing two to five buds.
 When planting the divisions, the eyes of the root should be planted facing upward, no more than 0.5- 1” below the surface of the soil.